biona001/epic-problems/README.md

 Interesting problems I came across or thought of myself.
 Some are famous results that are interesting or unexpected.
-Many problems does not come with proofs because I haven't came across a satisfactory one yet, but are otherwise known results.
-These problems/statements come in roughly 4 categories:
+These are all known results, but many problems do not yet have proofs because I don't know of a satisfactory one yet.
+These problems/statements come in a few categories that may expand in the future:

 + Math
 + Statistics